 Primary production investment

 Candidates must document their investment plans in a proposed business plan and submit this with their application to the AAIP.
-The proposed business plan will be reviewed by Alberta Agriculture, Forestry and Rural Economic Development to ensure the farming operation aligns with Alberta farming industry requirements.
+The proposed business plan will be reviewed by Alberta Agriculture and Irrigation to ensure the farming operation aligns with Alberta farming industry requirements.